kaayyt/Netflix-Data-Analysis-and-Basic-ML/README.md

 The project involves a comprehensive data analysis of Netflix’s dataset, focusing on the following steps:

 ### 1. **Data Upload and Cleaning**
-   - **CSV File Upload**: The user is prompted to upload a CSV file containing Netflix content data.
+   - **CSV File Upload**: Prompted to upload a CSV file containing Netflix content data.
    - **Data Cleaning**:
      - Removal of any duplicate rows.
      - Handling of missing values by dropping rows with missing critical data (e.g., director, cast, or country).
-     - Conversion of the `date_added` column to a proper datetime format for analysis.

 ### 2. **Exploratory Data Analysis (EDA)**
    The analysis covers the following key aspects of the dataset: